andreaskaempf/adventofcode2021/README.md

 To run a Julia program
 * Change into the directory with the program
 * julia day02.jl

+To compile and run a C program
+* Change into the directory with the program (e.g., cd day01)
+* gcc day01.c -o day01
+* ./day01

 And of course, to run a Python program
 * Change into the directory with the program